dandrek123/athena-voice-bot/README.md

 - Open detailed HTML reports
 - Print or save reports as PDF
 - Export call history to CSV
+- Delete stored call records from the dashboard

 ### Analytics